GSA/digitalgov.gov/content/news/2022/08/2022-08-18-senior-executives-part-4-initiate-more-direct-interaction-to-build-rapport.md

 date: 2022-08-18 13:57:00 -0500
 kicker: Agile
 title: "Senior executives part 4: Initiate more direct interaction to build rapport"
-deck: "Senior executives part 4: Initiate more direct interaction to build rapport.
-It’s critical that senior executives and product teams make small decisions over time about important technology initiatives to be able to adjust plans as things change.
+deck: "**Senior executives part 4: Initiate more direct interaction to build rapport**&mdash;It’s critical that senior executives and product teams make small decisions over time about important technology initiatives to be able to adjust plans as things change.
 How does that work?
 What works well?"
 summary: It’s critical that senior executives and product teams make small